ddhartma/Deep-Reinforcement-Learning-Theory-Intro/README.md

     ![image10]

 ### One-Step Dynamics
-- At an arbitrary time step ttt, the agent-environment interaction has evolved as a sequence of states, actions, and rewards
+- At an arbitrary time step **t**, the agent-environment interaction has evolved as a sequence of states, actions, and rewards

     **(S<sub>0</sub>, A<sub>0</sub>, R<sub>1</sub>, S<sub>1</sub>, A<sub>1</sub>, …, R<sub>t−1</sub>, S<sub>t−1</sub>, A<sub>t−1</sub>, R<sub>t</sub>, S<sub>t</sub>, A<sub>t</sub>)**
 - When the environment responds to the agent at time step **t+1**, it considers **only** the state and action at the previous time step **(S<sub>t</sub>, A<sub>t</sub>)**.
 Prior states are not regarded by the environment.